 - The Martiniere West Trend can be traced for over 700 metres along strike and features the high-grade Martiniere West Deposit which has been intersected from the bedrock surface to vertical depths of over 300 metres.
 Several additional occurrences have been intersected along this trend.

 - Central Zone - Initially discovered by Cyprus Canada the Central Zone consists of several high-grade intercepts located between the Martiniere West Deposit and the Bug Deposits.

 - Martiniere East Area – Drilling east of the Bug Gold Trend his identified a series of, commonly high-grade gold zones and occurrences including the ME16, ME23 and recent Horsefly discoveries which highlight the continued exploration potential of the Martiniere system.

 - In 2015 Balmoral conducted the first testing of the Lac du Doigt (`Finger Lake``) fault system and to date has identified gold mineralization within this east-west trending feature across 750 metres.
 This mineralization is open in all directions and a high-priority exploration target based on analogies to other gold camps in the Abitibi region.

 - The vast majority of the 9.5 x 7.0 kilometre Martiniere Property remains untested

-- Balmoral owns a 100% interest in the mineral rights to the Martiniere Property.
+owns a 100% interest in the mineral rights to the Martiniere Property.
 82% of